-The project sees the opening up of Sompting Brooks, which sits between the Dominion Way Industrial Estate in Worthing and Western Road in Sompting Village and is currently used for agricultural purposes.
-Sompting Brooks, as part of the privately owned Sompting Estate, has been owned and managed by the Crofts/Tristram family for more than 250 years.
-Teville Stream, which meets with the Broadwater Brook, has been largely culverted since the Second World War.
+Teville Stream, which meets with the Broadwater Brook, was largely culverted since the Second World War.
 The Brook starts near West Street, Sompting and passed beneath GlaxoSmithKline in Southdown View Way, East Worthing, then through a culvert under the old landfill site at Decoy Farm.

-The stream, which was formerly three-quarters culverted, has been re-routed away from contaminating sources to establish a clean water environment.
-A new trail is being created to make Broadwater Brook accessible to surrounding communities for the first time, The natural habitat will be improved by the inclusion of two ponds, 1,000 trees, and 2.5km of hedgerow.
+The stream has been re-routed away from contaminating sources to make a clean water environment.
+A new nature trail has been opened up to make Broadwater Brook accessible to surrounding communities for the first time, The natural habitat has also been improved by the inclusion of two ponds, 1,000 trees, and 2.5km of new hedgerow.

 Events have raised awareness of water conservation, pollution and urban wildlife.
 Activities involve practical conservation, photography, heritage investigations and educational programmes based on water quality and ecological surveying.
 Skill development workshops train volunteers who can help with the maintenance and management of the site into the future.

 The funding was made possible by National Lottery players and awarded through the National Heritage Lottery Fund.
 From 2022 onwards, Sompting Estate and the Ouse & Adur Rivers Trust continue to support the ongoing management of the project, with the hugely important help of local community volunteers.